GhostRider2023/Deep_Fake_Detection_Model/README.md

 - These frame-wise features are passed to a **Long Short-Term Memory (LSTM)** network to capture temporal dependencies across frames.
 - A final **classification layer** predicts whether the video is real or fake.

+## 🔍 Preprocessing

+- Faces were detected and aligned using **MTCNN (Multi-task Cascaded Convolutional Networks)**.
+- The detected faces were resized and normalized before being passed to the model.

 ## 🚀 Highlights

 - **Transfer Learning**: Utilized pretrained ResNeXt to improve performance and reduce training time.